 I don't know of any certification programs for small boilers, there may be one in Europe.
 EPA has some a voluntary program for boilers, but do not certify the boilers like they do for woodstoves (this is likely to change in 2013 or 2014).

+ADG response: (4)(b) does not apply to boilers.
+(4) is for autobody shops and dry cleaners.
+(5) is for boilers.

 THE FOLLOWING SUGGESTED CHANGES HAVE BEEN RUN BY PAUL AND HE SAYS THEY ARE OK TO MAKE WITHOUT REOPENING PUBLIC COMMENT: